 - MBA593 Strategic Management

-The John L. Grove College of Business offers three concentrations to complement your MBA.
+The John L. Grove College of Business offers five concentrations to complement your MBA.

 - FIN520 Financial Risk Management

 Before taking any of the finance concentration courses, you must first complete the core courses MBA529 Corporate Financial Management and MBA502 Managerial Accounting.
 Courses will be scheduled in winter and summer terms allowing students to complete the concentration in as little as one calendar year.